sripadapavan/flood-loadtest/benchmarks/stress_to_break.md

 ### Overview

 In our [previous post](https://flood.io/blog/11-benchmarking-jmeter-and-gatling) we benchmarked performance of [JMeter](http://jmeter.apache.org/) and [Gatling](http://gatling-tool.org/) in a side by side comparison, with concurrent load up to __10,000 users__ and found little to differentiate the product of each test.
-That is, we observed relatively flat resposne time profiles with little to no variation in results.
+That is, we observed relatively flat response time profiles with little to no variation in results.

-We alluded to the fact that under the hood, JMeter demonstrated a higher resource utilisation profile in terms of CPU and JVM performance.
-Since the point of the benchmarks was to compare response time performance for given concurrency / volumetrics we did not explore this further.
-Until now.
+We alluded to the fact that under the hood, JMeter demonstrated a higher resource utilization profile in terms of CPU and JVM performance.
+Since the point of the benchmarks was to compare response time performance for given concurrency / volumetrics we did not explore this further. _Until now_.

 What happens to the tools when we go beyond the benchmark and into the realms of stress to break testing?
 Read on to find out.

 ### Stress to Break

-Unlike benchmarks, which typically exercise a given load profile to produce a consistent result, stress to break testing will vary the load profile to hopefully provide incosistent, or breaking conditions in your test.
-Stress to break testing is essentially an exploration of what-if scenarios.
-What if I increase the number of concurrent users?
+Unlike benchmarks, which typically exercise a given load profile to produce a consistent result, stress to break testing will vary the load profile to hopefully provide inconsistent, or breaking conditions in your test.
+Stress to break testing is essentially an exploration of what-if scenarios. _What if I increase the number of concurrent users?
 What if I increase the throughput?
-What if I increase concurrency and throughput?
+What if I increase concurrency and throughput?_

-What if we take it to "ludicrous speed?"
+What if we take it to __"ludicrous speed?"__

 ![](http://3.bp.blogspot.com/-DWhLj1zPEa8/UUhfBsOWclI/AAAAAAAAGHs/Tzp3lTEOW8E/s320/ludicrous+speed+small.jpg)

 ### The Target Site

-We used the same target site as [before](https://flood.io/blog/11-benchmarking-jmeter-and-gatling), an [nginx](http://nginx.org/en/) web server that can handle static/dynamic GETs and POSTs to cacheable and non-cacheable resources with artifical delay.
+We used the same target site as [before](https://flood.io/blog/11-benchmarking-jmeter-and-gatling), an [nginx](http://nginx.org/en/) web server that can handle static/dynamic GETs and POSTs to cache-able and non cache-able resources with artificial delay.

 ### The Load Generator